ramanan849/Billie_Jean_Song_Classification/README.md

 5. Michael Jackson
 6. National Anthem, Jana Gana Mana
 ***
-Originally, we used Kaggle to house our code and dataset.
+Originally, we used Kaggle to house our code and dataset, rather than a repo